Mattias-Software/italtel_omega_1000/README.md

 ## Schematics

-The schematics can contain errors (especially the analog section of the motherboard) therefore you use the, at your own risk and are provided **AS IS**
+The schematics can contain errors (especially the analog section of the motherboard) therefore you use them at your own risk and are provided **AS IS**

 ## Images credits